AlexandreDecan/sismic/docs/installation.rst

 5. Install Sismic: ``pip install .`` or ``pip install -e .`` (editable mode)
 6. Install test dependencies: ``pip install -r requirements.txt``

 Sismic is now available from the root directory.
-Its code is in the *sismic* repository.
+Its code is in the *sismic* directory.
 The documentation can be built from the *docs* directory using ``make html``.

 Tests are available both for the code and the documentation: